 Do the University's standard entry requirements apply (as outlined within the University's Admissions Policy)?

-Yes

-Detail of any deviation from and/or addition to the University's standard entry requirements (if applicable)

-Applicants should normally have a to registration for the programme:

-5 academic or vocational qua

-Applicants should normally have achieved the following prior to registration for the programme:

-5 academic or vocational qualifications, at least one of which should be a GCE 'A' level (or equivalent at level 3) and one of these should be GCSE English Language at grade C or above (or equivalent).
+Yes and/or addition to the University's standard entry requirements (if applicable) Applicants should normally have achieved the following prior to registration for the programme: 5 academic or vocational qualifications, at least one of which should be a GCE 'A' level (or equivalent at level 3' and one of these should be GCSE English Language at grade C or above (or equivalent).
 For such students the entry tariff will usually be 32 tariff entry points or above at entry to the foundation year.
 It is not a requirement that one 'A' level should be in Law or a related subject.
 A wide range of other subjects can be considered relevant.

-For students whose first language is not English, a pass in an approved test in English is needed, e.g. the International English Language Testing Service (IELTS), with no component below 5.5, or equivalent test.
+For students whose first language is not English, a pass in an approved test in English is needed, e.g. the Internationa English Language Testing Service (IELTS), with no component below 5.5, or equivalent test.
 Applications are welcome from mature students with few or no formal qualifications.
 Any previous relevant work experience and learning will be assessed and, where appropriate, accredited as part of the application process.
 Please see Leeds Trinity's Principles and Guidelines for the Recognition of Prior Learning.